raconrad1/spotify-data-app/README.md

 Building on that idea, I wanted to create an application that goes deeper by allowing users to explore their entire listening history from the moment they created their Spotify account — not just the past year.

-By clicking the “Request Spotify Data” link, any Spotify user can download their full listening history as a .zip archive containing multiple .json files.
+By clicking the “Request Spotify Data” link below, any Spotify user can download their full listening history as a .zip archive containing multiple .json files.
 These files, while comprehensive, are not very user-friendly on their own.
 This application allows users to upload that .zip file and instantly transform the raw data into clean, engaging, and insightful visualizations.

 Users will get personalized access to: